All About The Recruitment vs Talent Acquisition

-Recruiting is a component of Talent acquisition; where there’s a pertinent need to fill up a vacancy.
-It’s usually a knee-jerk response when you lose a member of your staff, which triggers a system to replace the person who has just left the organization.
+Recruiting is a component of Talent acquisition, where there’s a pertinent need to fill up a vacancy.
+It’s usually a knee-jerk response when you lose your staff member, which triggers a system to replace the person who has just left the organization.

-Talent acquisition, on the other hand, is a long-term strategy to identify future business needs and build a talent pool for the future.
+On the other hand, talent acquisition is a long-term strategy to identify future business needs and build a talent pool for the future.

 This could include positions that don’t exist now, but using industry experience and predictive analysis, future talent acquisition for the business can be planned.
 Potential candidates can be identified before the need arise.

-The latter includes analytic’s and metrics to take better recruitment decisions, and improve and make the workforce future ready.
+The latter includes analytic’s and metrics to make better recruitment decisions and improve and make the workforce future-ready.

-Talent acquisition, as a function, is today closely aligned with public relations, marketing, and human resource (HR) management.
-Effective talent acquisition calls for a well thought out the corporate message that revolves around talent development and hiring.
+As a function, Talent acquisition is closely aligned with public relations, marketing, and human resource (HR) management.
+Effective talent acquisition calls for a well thought out corporate message that revolves around talent development and hiring.

-It, therefore, not only includes the procurement of talent but also explains the corporate employee development approach.
+Therefore, it includes the procurement of talent and explains the corporate employee development approach.

-If the recruitment is the component of a laid down talent acquisition policy, so too is the latter part of a wider management strategy, which includes employee engagement, career management, and learning and development among others.
+If the recruitment is the component of a laid down talent acquisition policy, so is the latter part of a wider management strategy, including employee engagement, career management, and learning and development.

-A recent global survey carried out by the Halogen and Cranfield University, shockingly revealed that less than 50% of the companies had any talent management strategy.
+A recent global survey carried out by Halogen and Cranfield University shockingly revealed that less than 50% of the companies had any talent management strategy.

 Another 29% of the respondents said, though they had a strategy, it was largely non-working.
-But over a third of the respondents said that they were interested to put in place a talent management strategy within the next few years.
+But over a third of the respondents said that they were interested in putting in place a talent management strategy within the next few years.
 But is this too late?